Share this

 4. Period for Submitting Results

-Upon completion of the clinical trials, the results must be submitted within 12 months.
-These results include the primary data gathered and in the tabulated format.
+Upon completion of a clinical trial, the results must be submitted within 12 months.
+These results include the primary data gathered.

 5. Potential Repercussions for Non-Compliance